hectord/vim-web2py/README.md

 You can:

- * Switch between the current controller and its views vice versa with :SWITCH (or :SW)
+ * Switch between the current controller and its views and vice versa with :SWITCH (or :SW)

  * See the models and the controllers in the current project and:
     * Open a controller with "c"